CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 1. Xcode 11 or higher
 2. iOS 8.0 or higher

-## Installation
+## Integration
-Follow these steps to install the CAMobileAppAnalytics SDK in your Xcode project using CocoaPods
+Follow these steps to integrate the CAMobileAppAnalytics SDK in your Xcode project using CocoaPods
 1. Specify `pod CAMobileAppAnalytics` on a single line inside your target block in a **Podfile**

 example: